gnd/glslr/README.md

 The parameters must be sent via UDP to the [port] in the form: *"param0 param1 param2 ... paramN;"*.
 A reference is to use PureData's object [netsend].
 Currently only integer and float variables are supported.

-**glslr** makes the parameters available in GLSL as uniform float type.
-The parameters can be accessed from the code, where N is the number of parameters specified on the command line *(currently max 99)*, like this:
+**glslr** makes the received data available in the shader as uniform float.
+The data can be accessed if you declare pamaters like this in the shader:
 ```
 uniform float m0;
 ..
 uniform float mN;
 ```
 You can use the parameters to carry input from a MIDI controller, sound-analysis or anything you like.
+The maximum count of parameters is 99 for now.

 ## Usage with video: